rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Vertical key values

-If multiple key value pairs are listed next to each other on the body of the page, use vertical key value pairs.
-A vertical key value pair lists the key value above the data value, at a maximum width of four columns on the helix grid.
-Do not place more than three vertical key value pairs on the page.
+If multiple key-value pairs are listed next to each other on the body of the page, use vertical key-value pairs.
+Vertical key value pair lists the key value above the data value, at a maximum width of four columns on the Helix grid.
+Do not place more than three vertical key-value pairs on the page.

 {% endcolumn %}